-You first need to remove all the pads off your unit and take them down to the ground level for washing or replacement.
+You first need to remove all the pads off of your unit and take them down to the ground level for washing or replacement.

 Evaporative Air-conditioner Pads:

 Every Evaporative air conditioner will have a different way of removing the filer pad frames.
-On this Breezair Icon unit you just use a screwdriver to lever off the clips.
+On this Breezair Icon unit, you just use a screwdriver to lever off the clips.

 There are two kinds of evaporative filter pads.

-Evaporative cooler maintenance Service:
+Evaporative cooler maintenance service: